- Why Us

-However, FDA has indicated that harmonization between the QSR and ISO 13485 remains a top priority on their agenda.
+However, FDA has indicated that QSR and ISO 13485 harmonization remains a top priority on their agenda.
 Given this sentiment, which has been expressed by more than one of their top brass officials, we expect this initiative to be pushed forward sooner rather than later.

 When the FDA first spoke of this idea to harmonize the regulations, they listed a few benefits.
 For example;

 Opportunities to work more closely with foreign regulatory authorities and to facilitate regulatory convergence.

 A globally harmonized QMS for medical device manufacturers.